The U.S. National Institute of Standards and Technology (NIST) has published two data-security focused documents in as many months.

 In June 2018, NIST published guidance on assessing requirements for securing unclassified information (NIST Special Publication 800-171A Assessing Security Requirements for Controlled Unclassified Information).

-In July 2018, SPECIAL PUBLICATION 1800-1 Securing Electronic Health Records on Mobile Devices was published offering a practical guide to meeting the specialized security and privacy obligations that come with the management of health records on mobile devices.
+In July 2018, SPECIAL PUBLICATION 1800-1, Securing Electronic Health Records on Mobile Devices, was published.
+It offers a practical guide to meeting the specialized security and privacy obligations associated with managing health records on mobile devices.

-Not surprisingly – in fact, reassuringly – both include increasingly prescriptive obligations for application developers.
-In particular, the recommendations and guidelines continue to stress the importance of including anti-tamper and rooted device detection and response controls – core features of application hardening solutions (like PreEmptive’s Dotfuscator and DashO).
+Not surprisingly, both include increasingly prescriptive obligations for application developers.
+In particular, the recommendations and guidelines continue to stress the importance of including anti-tamper and rooted device detection and response controls—core features of application hardening solutions (like PreEmptive’s Dotfuscator and DashO).
 A few trends are worth noting.

-The referenced NIST documents are long – and even longer if you also review all if the supporting documents.
-For illustration, here are a few excerpts that highlight these trends (italics are my added comments).
+The referenced NIST documents are long—and even longer if you review all the supporting documents.
+For illustration, here are some excerpts highlighting these trends (italics are my added comments).

 800-171A Assessing Security Requirement